Forest Ambassadors — BigCi installation

 Printmaking · Papermaking · Community · Nature

-Forest Ambassadors has been made possible thanks to the generous support of art organisations, public schools, artists, writers, and regional communities across Australia, California, and Taiwan.
+Forest Ambassadors was made possible through the vision of Eramboo Artist Environment and Northern Beaches Council — a model of what is possible when cultural institutions commit to advocacy for the natural world — and has since grown through the support of art organisations, public schools, artists, writers, scientists and regional communities across Australia, California and Taiwan.

 Founded2019, Eramboo, Sydney